-That the Bureau recommend to the Committee that the Laurel Forest of Madeira be inscribed on the World Heritage List under natural criteria (ii) and (iv).
+At its twenty-third ordinary session, the Bureau recommend to the Committee that the Laurel Forest of Madeira be inscribed on the World Heritage List under natural criteria (ii) and (iv).

-The Bureau may also wish to compliment the State Party on the protection afforded to the forest in a protected area less than 10 years old and the commitment shown by the Autonomous Regional Government.
-At the same time, the Bureau may wish to draw attention to the potential for enhanced interpretation of the area and for compatible forestry practices outside the site.

-Finally, the Bureau may also wish to encourage the Portuguese authorities to discuss with the Spanish authorities the possibility of their jointly proposing Garajonay National Park World Heritage site and the Laurel Forest of Madeira as a single World Heritage site representing laurel forest.
+The Committee may wish to: (a) compliment the State Party on the protection afforded to the forest in a protected area less than 10 years old and the commitment shown by the Autonomous Regional Government; (b) encourage the State Party to enhance interpretation of the area and encourage compatible forestry practices outside the site; and (c) encourage discussion between the Portuguese and Spanish authorities on the possibility of jointly proposing Garajonay National Park World Heritage site and the Laurel Forest of Madeira as a single World Heritage site representing laurel forest.